marcovi15/teams-maker/README.md

 When the teams are done, they are formatted into an HTML page and save into an S3 database, from which `footyAppStatus` will retrieve it.

+## main

+This mostly exists for testing purposes, e.g., if I want to add a new feature or change the teams-making logic.

 # Abbreviations in database